netcinematics/ALPHA_BITZ_AI/WRITEUP.md

 Because, EXTRA_LARGE_LANGUAGE_MODEL!

-> XLLM equals (=) "Extra Large Language Model".
+> XLLM (=) equals "Extra Large Language Model".

 Ironically, smaller.
 Optimized.
+Supplemental.
+But extended and extra, therefore - "EXTRA_LARGE_LANGUAGE_MODEL".

-Larger conceptually, smaller physically (in theory).
+Larger conceptually, smaller physically.

-Still to be proven.
+> Experiment in progress here.

 Time to go XL and:

 > LEVERAGE LANGUAGE DYNAMISM!

+___

+### Observe LANGUAGE DYNAMISM:

+> Language is Naturally Dynamic.
+It must extend to reflect Actual_Reality, else remain static and actually_false.

-Under PRINCIPLE_of_LLD, (Leverage_Language_Dynamism) for Extra_LLM (XLLM).
+As PRINCIPLE_of_LLD, (Leverage_Language_Dynamism) for "Extra_Large_Language_Model" (XLLM).
+> "AUTO_NAMERATION" (=) is a NEW SCIENCE within "NAMEROLOGY" - to automatically adapt, language to "best_reflect_actuality", for AI, over eons.

-> Exactify LLM into XLLM:
+#### Exactify LLM into XLLM:

 ``` Python
 import LEXSCI
 XLLM = LEXSCI.exactify(LLM)
 ```

-Result?
+___

+### RESULTS:

 > ALPHABITZ "WORDZ" that "Best_Reflect_Actual_Reality".

-As a result of LEXICAL_SCIENCE techniques of "EXACTIFICATION".
+In a new ENHANCED_SYNTAX collection called "aWORDZa".

+> Syntax and vocabulary MARKDOWN, for GEMINI to instantly speak a new language.

+For ACCESSIBILITY to vast expanse of extra descriptive vocabulary, and "CONCEPTS_not_yet_ARTICULATED" into words.

 ___